-- Gates are locked at the same time each day in the morning at 9.05 am and after school at 3:30 pm.
-After which time access to school is through the main entrance. - The Business Manager/Administrative monitors those that come to the door at reception before deciding who to let into the building.
+- Gates are locked at the same time each day in the morning at 8:50 am and after school at 3:30 pm.
+After which time access to school is through the main entrance. - The Business Manager/Administrator monitors those that come to the door at reception before deciding who to let into the building.
 All visitors sign in and out and wear badges of identification or a visitor's badge. - The main doors have good locking mechanisms. - The hall and school are alarmed. - The Headteacher, Business Manager, Caretaker and all teaching staff, have a set of keys to access the school at any time.
 They can also activate the school's electronic security system.

-The School Business Manager has a full inventory of key holders and keys that have been allocated.

-- Anyone working with or giving lifts to the children has been DBS checked. - All electrical devices are annually tested.
-(See check list and finance sheets) - As from September 2014 Fire drills take place every half term.
-Details are recorded and notes made of any problems needing remedying. - As from September 2014, drills to evacuate the playground and field will take place each term.
-(See Business Manager's record). - The edges of any steps around the school are marked with yellow lines. - Blinds/curtains have been installed in all classrooms and corridors for security, the classroom blinds/curtains are closed at the end of each school day. - All staff have been made aware of the Health and Safety at Work Act 1974, and associated legislation through a poster in the staff room. - A HSE Health and Safety Poster will be displayed in the staffroom.
+The School Business Manager has a full inventory of key holders and keys that have been allocated. - Anyone working with or giving lifts to the children has been DBS checked. - All electrical devices are annually tested.
+(See check list and finance sheets) - Fire drills take place every term.
+Details are recorded and notes made of any problems needing remedying. - The edges of any steps around the school are marked with yellow lines. - Blinds/curtains have been installed in all classrooms and corridors for security, the classroom blinds/curtains are closed at the end of each school day. - All staff have been made aware of the Health and Safety at Work Act 1974, and associated legislation through a poster in the staff room. - A HSE Health and Safety Poster will be displayed in the staffroom.